SciTools/iris/docs/iris/src/further_topics/lenient_maths.rst

 Finer detail
 ============

-In general, if you want preserve as much metadata and coordinate information as possible during cube maths, then opt to use the default lenient behaviour.
+In general, if you want to preserve as much metadata and coordinate information as possible during cube maths, then opt to use the default lenient behaviour.
 Otherwise, favour the strict alternative if you require to enforce precise metadata and coordinate commonality.